ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/replication/replication.markdown

 When it comes back online, it will automatically be updated by the other nodes with any changes made while it was down.

-These changes will then trigger the ongoing tasks that it is responsible for, such as ETL or Backups, to be consistent with the updated data.
+These changes will then trigger the ongoing tasks that the now-refreshed node is responsible for, such as indexing, ETL or Backups, to further process the updated data.

 {INFO: Why clusters should have at least 3 nodes}